Japanese Megabanks, Get out of coal!

 On May 22, 2019, Mizuho Financial Group updated its policy to explicitly exclude the funding of ultrasupercritical coal power, joining Sumitomo Mitsui Banking Corporation (SMBC).

-Even if applied without exception, SMBC’s and Mizuho’s policies would only rule them out of 20% of their pending coal power pipeline.
+Even if applied without exception, SMBC’s policies would only rule them out of 12% of their pending coal power pipeline.
+Mizuho’s policy would allow it to remain in the project it wishes to finance.

 All of these banks have significant coal power pipelines.
-Based on publicly available financial information, SMBC, MUFG, and Mizuho are collectively in line to provide financial support for a total of six power projects.
-Collectively, these plants represent 5GW of coal power, and will produce total CO2 emissions of over 800 million tonnes.
+Based on publicly available financial information, SMBC, MUFG, and Mizuho are collectively in line to provide financial support for a total of five power projects.
+Collectively, these plants represent close to 5GW of coal power, and will produce total CO2 emissions of approximately 800 million tonnes.

 These banks, along with other commercial banks and the Japan Bank for International Cooperation (JBIC), recently agreed to finance the controversial Van Phong 1 coal power station.
 This power station will produce air pollutants at rates significantly higher than the average new Japanese coal-fired power station.